NDevTK/Dynamic-Random/README.md

-Of course!
-Here is a comprehensive `README.md` file for your "Celestial Canvas" project.
-It explains the concept, details the features, and provides instructions on how to interact with it.

----

 # Celestial Canvas

 **Celestial Canvas** is an interactive generative art project that creates unique, mesmerizing particle universes right in your browser.
 Each universe is procedurally generated from a shareable seed, giving it a distinct set of physical laws, aesthetics, and interactive powers.